Best Small Beach Towns In Europe

 What to Do in Carvoeiro

 The entire Algarve coast is one of Europe’s best beach destinations.
-If you have to choose a single town within it, let it be Carvoeiro.
+But Carvoeiro might stand out amongst them all.

-Located on the Seven Hanging Valleys, you can do some hiking along this coastal trail that will take you to the top of cliffs overlooking the sea.
-The cliffs also provide caves and coves ready for exploration as well as a beautiful backdrop while you’re swimming.
+Hike along the coastal Seven Hanging Valleys trail that will take you to the top of cliffs overlooking the sea.
+The cliffs also provide caves and coves ready for exploration and a beautiful backdrop while swimming.

 At its heart, Carvoeiro is still a small traditional Portuguese town, where the seafood is fresh, the wine is cheap and the sun constantly shines.